May 13, 2026•19 min read

 1) Do you need catalog images or a customer-facing experience?

 Some brands need both.
 In that case, pair a content generation tool with a customer-facing one.
 For example, use WearView to produce catalog images and Genlook for the on-site try-on experience.
+If your main goal is changing outfits on the same person rather than generating catalog try-on images, compare the best AI tools for changing clothes in photos to find the right workflow.

 2) What is your monthly volume and budget?